-Neil Harvey is Executive Chairman Private Credit of ADM Capital and and a member of ADM Capital’s Investment Advisory Committee.
+Neil Harvey is the Chairman of Private Credit of ADM Capital and and a member of ADM Capital’s Investment Advisory Committee.
 Neil has been involved in investment banking and wealth and asset management for 34 years and has significant knowledge and understanding of emerging markets.
 Neil spent 18 years at Credit Suisse and was most recently CEO of Hong Kong and Chairman of Greater China and Asia Pacific Asset Management.
 Neil was a founder of Credit Suisse’s Emerging Markets Fixed Income business and Head of Fixed Income (Asia ex-Japan) as well as Global Head of Emerging Markets Fixed Income Distribution.
 Neil holds a degree in Accountancy from University of Exeter.

-Phyuhpone Mokhant is an Investment Associate exploring lending opportunities in the Frontier markets.
+Phyuhpone Mokhant is Vice President for lending opportunities in the Frontier markets.
 Prior to joining ADM Capital in August 2018 as an Analyst in the Business Development and Investor Relations team, Phyuhpone worked with UBS in the Wealth Management, Investment Platforms and Solutions division from 2016.
 Phyuhpone has an MSc in Finance from ESSEC Business school, and a BSc (Hons) in Statistics, Economics and Finance from University College London.

 Robert Appleby is a co-founder of ADM Capital.
 Before establishing ADM Capital, Robert was a Managing Director in the Asian Fixed Income Division at Credit Agricole Indosuez and before that spent 13 years at Lehman Brothers.
 In the last 20 years, Robert has accumulated a wealth of experience investing in emerging and developed economies across Oceania, Asia and Europe.
 Robert is a co-founder and Director of the ADM Capital Foundation, a charitable organisation established in 2006 to fund innovative approaches to promoting environmental conservation.
 Robert received an MA in Zoology and BA in Zoology and Anthropology from Oxford University, England.